 Student resources are interactive activities collected from around the Web.
 They can be used to support related lesson plans or as standalone activities in the classroom.
 Browse our library of student resources by grade level or subject area below.

-In this launchpad, students learn the definition of composition in the visual arts and some of its most basic components.
+In this LaunchPad, teachers will instruct students about composition in the visual arts and some of its most basic components.

 In this launchpad, teachers will instruct students how artists use symmetry and balance to convey a sense of harmony in their works.